 Setting up an account¶

-With Afi Backup for Microsoft Azure, you can configure periodic backups of your Microsoft Azure virtual machines in a few easy steps.
+With Afi Backup for Microsoft Azure, you can configure periodic backups of your Microsoft Azure virtual machines and MS SQL databases in a few easy steps.

 Info

-Afi plans to extend Azure infrastructure support in the next product updates, including Azure Database and Azure cloud configuration backup and recovery.
+Afi plans to extend Azure infrastructure support in the next product updates, including Azure PostgreSQL and MySQL databases, Azure cloud configuration, and other workloads.

 Create an Afi account¶